PPindel/bac-calculator/README.md

 - [mardown table of contents generator](https://ecotrust-canada.github.io/markdown-toc/)
 **NOTE:** It does have some bugs if you have dashes or trailing spaces in your headers

-## How To Play/Use
+## How To Use
-🚨**Required**

-Paragraph or bullet points of how the user initiates the program and interfaces with it.
-You could have videos of each bit if you want and direct what the user should do.

-you can have a gif here too if you want.
+At first, the user is asked to input a name and provide details like driving license type, gender, weight, alcohol consumed, and elapsed time since the last drink.
+Afterward, the program calculates the approximate level of blood alcohol content and compares the result with the legal limit of BAC for the user to determine if the user can legally drive in Ireland.
+After the calculation is done, the user has the option to save the result in the database and can read the last three entries saved.

 ## Features
 🚨**Required**